 Label Description DSCP Maximum number of supported DSCP values is 64 Check to trust a specific DSCP value.
 Only frames with trusted Trust DSCP values are mapped to a specific QoS class and drop precedence level.
-Frames with untrusted DSCP values are
+Frames with untrusted DSCP values are treated

-treated as a non-IP frame.
+as a non-IP frame.

-QoS Class QoS class value can be any number from 0-7.
+QoS Class Value can be any number from 0-7.

 DPL Drop Precedence Level (0-1)